 Students remain enrolled at their usual school.
-They not need to be registered for home schooling.
+They do not need to be registered for home schooling.

 Home schooling means:

-- the child is no longer enrolled at a school
+- your child is no longer enrolled at a school

-- the child must be registered for home schooling with the Victorian Registration and Qualifications Authority (VRQA)
+- your child must be registered for home schooling with the Victorian Registration and Qualifications Authority (VRQA)

 - a nominated parent or carer is responsible for setting the child’s educational program